 With a bottom like jelly on springs."

 Of unknown origin.
-This was recited by the actor Stephen Fry on British television to the predictable fury of those who will not tolerate any dissent from the dogma that every sexual act between an adult and a child is so harmful as to be unfit for humour.
+This was recited by the actor Stephen Fry on British television to the predictable fury of those who will not tolerate any dissent from the dogma that any desire for boys by men is so evil as to be unfit for humour.
 It was not the first time this profoundly humane man fell foul of them on these grounds.

 There was an old man of Brienz,

 And a kitchen-maid’s cunt in Coblenz.

 A gargantuan implement in truth, seeing that the distance from Brienz to Zug is 58 kilometres, and to Coblenz immeasurably greater.
 If the author of this poem was not stretching a point, somebody else was plainly stretching a penis.
 The Swiss, for the rest, do not seem to be favoured in this respect (G. Westlake, F.R.S., Penis-measurements in the Alps, London, 1889, plates V to XXI).